Rackspace Cloud Essentials - Checking a server's SSH host fingerprint with the web console

 The warning can be summed up as: The fingerprint that identifies the SSH server is different from what it was the last time you connected to it.
 Expected or not, you should to check on that.

 If you have your server’s SSH fingerprint written down somewhere you can compare it to what SSH shows you to make sure you’re connecting to the right machine.
 Most of us don’t write that down, but it’s a pretty good idea to do so if you connect from multiple machines or from unfamiliar computers (like from a consulting client’s desktop or server).

-If you don’t have the host fingerprint handy you can use the control panel’s web console to find it.
+If you don’t have the host fingerprint handy you can use the Cloud Control Panel’s web console to find it.

 The web console lets you connect to your server as if you were, well, sitting at the console.
 If anything weird is going on with SSH it won’t interfere with you connecting directly to the console through the Cloud Control Panel.

 You can connect to the web console for your server through the Cloud Control Panel.
 If you need assistance opening the web console, see this article.

 If you don’t have a username and password to use (if you’ve disabled passwords for all accounts, for example) you can use the Cloud Control Panel to reset your server’s root password.
 Then you can use the new credentials to get in.